pagand/AITutor_SeqModeling/readme.md

 Feature engineering is performed to transform raw data into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy.

 ## Sequence Modeling
 Sequence modeling involves using the BERT model to predict the sequence of actions.
 The BERT model is a transformer-based machine learning technique for natural language processing pre-training.
-It is designed to predict a missing word in a sentence, in a way that is agnostic to the word's location.

 In this project, we use BERT to generate special tokens that represent the sequence of actions.
 These tokens are then used to predict the user's score.